• Skip to main content

 microwave peanut brittle broken into pieces

-When I was a little girl my great-grandpa was a farmer in southeastern Virginia where peanuts are one of the main crops.
-I remember seeing a HUGE statue of the Mr. Peanut character from Planters on the side of one of the rural highways we'd often travel.
+I remember seeing a HUGE statue of the Mr. Peanut character from Planters on the side of one of the rural highways we’d often travel.
 Needless to say, peanuts were a big staple in the recipes my family made.

 Homemade peanut brittle always reminds me of back then, and while I love it there's no way I have time for all the complication of candy thermometers and the rest of the old-fashioned process for making it.